benjaminion/upgrading-ethereum-book/README.md

 Kind souls sometimes ask for a way to send me a cup of coffee or make a donation.
 My account info is below - donations are absolutely not expected or necessary, but are always very encouraging and gratefully received.

-  - `0xd262d146e869915444d0f34ecdaabab5ab43007e` on Ethereum, ZkSync, Polygon, Optimism, Arbitrum.
+  - `0xd262d146e869915444d0f34ecdaabab5ab43007e` on Ethereum, Polygon, Optimism, Arbitrum, Base.
   - Also at `benjaminion.eth`

 Any whales or large treasuries out there, I encourage you to take a look at the [Protocol Guild](https://protocol-guild.readthedocs.io/en/latest/index.html) which supports the people developing and maintaining our incredible technology, not just writing about it.

-Finally, all [feedback](https://eth2book.info/latest/contact/) is very welcome, and is handy for helping me to justify to my employer why I'm spending so much time on this thing.
+Finally, all [feedback](https://eth2book.info/latest/contact/) is very welcome!